modelica-3rdparty/ExternalMedia/README.md

 The ExternalMedia library provides a framework for interfacing external codes computing fluid properties to Modelica.Media-compatible component models.
-The latest releases are compatible with Modelica Standard Library (MSL) 4.0.0 and later; version 3.2.3 is provided for legacy models that still use MSL 3.2.3.
+The latest 4.0.x releases are compatible with Modelica Standard Library (MSL) 4.0.0 and later, while 3.3.x versions are provided for legacy models that still use MSL 3.2.3.

 The current version of the library supports pure and pseudo-pure fluids models,